makinacorpus/makina-states/doc/usage_quickstart/index.rst

-Test a lxc based makina-states environment
+Use a lxc based makina-states environment
 ==========================================

 In makina-states, our LXC images are known to use a network bridge called